Agile project management can be a polarizing topic in professional circles.

-According to the 2020 State of Agile report, Scrum is the most-used methodology.
+According to the 2020 State of Agile report, Scrum ranks at the top.

 The closest non-hybrid option is Kanban, which only 7% of teams use exclusively.
 But many companies use it in addition to Scrum at the team level.

-Scrum is — by far — the most popular framework for implementing Agile at a team level.
+Scrum is the most popular framework for implementing Agile at a team level.

 In it, you break larger project teams into smaller Scrum teams of 3–11 people.
 This team includes the Product Owner — who represents the interests of the business — and the Scrum Master who works to minimize roadblocks that prevent work from getting done.

-These individual teams self-organize and work in a Scrum sprint that lasts 1–4 weeks.
+These individual teams self-organize and work in a Scrum sprint that lasts one to four weeks.